nitishsingh158/WokeRUs/README.md

 <h1 align = "center"> TRIANGE ROLE </h1>

-The team member in the triangle role is responsible for creating a simple machine learning model.
-Creating a simple model this early in the design process helps a team better understand where and how a machine learning model will fit into the project.
-This also grants more time to work out the specifics related to machine learning.
+The member in the triangle role will create a mockup of a machine learning model.
+This can even be a diagram that explains how it will work concurrently with the rest of the project steps.